-The oversight panel is made up of organisations that are able to influence what happens in the town.
-Their role is to ensure the jury process remains fair and unbiased throughout, and each organisation has made a commitment to take action on the recommendations produced by the Citizens’ Jury.
+The Oversight Panel was made up of organisations that are able to influence what happens in the town.
+Their role was to ensure the jury process remained fair and unbiased throughout.
+Each organisation made a commitment to take action on the recommendations produced by the Citizens’ Jury.

 “The recommendations written by jury members in their own words will be presented to a meeting of Full Council on Monday 2nd November, who within 3 months, will explain how they will respond to or act on each point.
 The recommendations will feed into the future work of Kendal Town Council’s Carbon Neutral Kendal Group.

 Given there are three tiers of local Government (Town, District and County,) it is likely one or more of the recommendations will relate to services for which either the District or County, or indeed other organisations, are responsible.
 This is why the Jury’s Oversight Panel includes representatives from all three tiers.

 We are encouraging other organisations to commit to respond to the recommendations and will update the website as we make progress.”

 South Lakeland Local Committee is made up of all the county councillors for the South Lakeland area.
 The Committee has powers to make decisions on a range of matters affecting their local area.

 “In support of the work of the Kendal Citizens Jury, the Local Committee for South Lakeland formally noted the below commitment at its meeting on 21 July 2020: